360° LT-Inclibus array

 Reference products codes: LTIB

-Customers can use any electronic device compatible with RS485 and Modbus RTU protocol as a logger.
-The LT-Inclibus gives a complete and transparent array of data in engineering unit, as a result.
+Customers can use any electronic device compatible with RS485 and Modbus RTU protocol as a logger, such as OMNIAlog, WR-Log wireless node or MIND portable readout.

 Tiltmeters are instruments that measure angles respect to the gravity acceleration vector.
 To get this result an accelerometer is required.
 It measures the projection of acceleration gravity on its sensing axis.
 Sensor can have 1, 2 or even 3 sensing axes.